richrdkng/js-util-typeof/readme.md

 ## Synopsis

-A utility function to fix and extend the built-in \"typeof\" operator of JavaScript.
+A utility function to fix and extend the built-in **typeof** operator of JavaScript.

 ## Getting Started